pdbradt/Root-Cause-Data-Collection/README.md

 Paul Bradt July 11, 2021

-This is a list of program that I created for my book titled "Root Cause Data Collection".
+This is a repository of programs that I created for my book titled "Root Cause Data Collection".